One of the bits of advice I would have given to my younger self is:

 Limited Upside, Infinite Downside

-If you stay in a job, you might get a cost of living adjustment annually or might get promoted.
+If you do stay in your line of work, you might get a cost of living adjustment annually or might get promoted.

-If you're promoted every year, you might be lucky enough to get a 10-20% increase every year.
+If you're promoted every year, or find a similar position in a competitor, you might be lucky enough to get a 10-20% increase every year.
 With solid progression, you might double your income every five years.

 Yes, if you stick it out, you might make it to CEO of a big company with a multi-million dollar pay check.
 But the effort to get there is tremendous, the costs (on your personal life, health, and relationships) massive, and the chance of success incredibly small, due to many factors that might not even be within your control.